neurogeriatricskiel/KielMAT/docs/examples/basic_01_load_Data.md

-# Tutorial: Load data into an `NGMTRecording` object
+# Tutorial: Load data into an `KMATRecording` object

 **Author:** Julius Welzel
 **Last update:** Fri 22 Mar 2024

 ## Learning objectives
 By the end of this tutorial:
-- you can load data and channel information into an `NGMTRecording` object
+- you can load data and channel information into an `KMATRecording` object
-- you can add Recording specific information to the `NGMTRecording` object
+- you can add Recording specific information to the `KMATRecording` object
-- you are educated about the relationship between a `NGMTRecording` object and the [BIDS standard](https://bids-specification.readthedocs.io/en/stable/).
+- you are educated about the relationship between a `KMATRecording` object and the [BIDS standard](https://bids-specification.readthedocs.io/en/stable/).

 ## Imports